AB763 Blackface Amp Model Differences

 Note the Bright Cap Switches on both channels (highlighted in red on the left).

-I could not find a Vibrolux layout diagram but it should be identical to the Tremolux (below in next section).
+I could not find a Vibrolux layout diagram but it should be identical to the Tremolux (below in next section) except for the phase inverter coupling cap.
+It is .001uF (1000pF) in the Vibrolux and 500pF in the Tremolux.

 2 preamp gain stages, Tremolo, 2x6L6, Head Version of Vibrolux

-The Tremolux circuit is almost identical to the combo cab Vibrolux above with tremolo and two 6L6GC power tubes putting out about 35 watts.
+The Tremolux circuit is almost identical to the combo cab Vibrolux above with tremolo and two 6L6GC power tubes putting out about 35 watts of clean power.
 The low voltage preamp of the Vibrolux and Tremolux puts out lower gain and does not drive the two big 6L6GC tubes as hard as the other 6L6 AB763 amps resulting in less power tube distortion.
-The output transformer is different than the one in the Vibrolux and is rated for a 4 ohm load to drive two 8 ohm parallel speakers.
+The output transformer is different than the one in the Vibrolux and is rated for a 4 ohm load to drive two 1x12 eight ohm speakers wired in parallel mounted in a matching closed back cab.

 Note the 100 ohm negative feedback resistor (highlighted at center).
 All multi-speaker AB763's use a 100 ohm resistor compared to a 47 ohm for single speaker amps.
 Also note the 500pF phase inverter input coupling cap which was most likely used to reduce bass frequencies into the Fender closed back extension cabs which exhibit extended bass response compared to open back combo cabs.
 The smaller cap would also tend to tighten up the overdrive tone.
 All the AB763 head cabs used this smaller cap.